How to Make an Easy Paper Pumpkin

 Make the Pumpkin Tendrils

 Wrap one piece of 18-inch floral wire with two layers of green floral tape.
-If you have never worked with floral tape before, make sure to view this YouTube video for helpful instructions.
+If you have never worked with floral tape before, you can view this YouTube video for helpful instructions.

 Glue the Tendrils